SurajSharma52/CP-Plus-Camera-login-page-bruteforce/README.md

 you to use [hydra] and second one is [burpsuit intersepter], which can also bruteforce login pages. update of version of this script contain powerful wordlist maker and speed will also be increased.

+# WARNING

+This tool is only for educational and testing purposes.
+Do not use this tool for malesious purposes.
+This is open source tool so we will not responsible for anything if you caut darty handed using this tool.

 # SET UP